casper-network/ceps/text/0023-disconnect-from-offenders.md

 Thus, we would define a new mechanism: a `DisconnectAndBlacklist` request to the networking component (see [unresolved question 1](#unresolved-questions)).

 The `DisconnectAndBlacklist` request would cause the networking component to disconnect from the given node and add it to a blacklist, preventing it from reconnecting in the future.
-Specifically, it would blacklist the node's endpoint (IP and port).
+Specifically, it would blacklist the node's endpoint (IP and port) - blacklisting a key wouldn't be a solution, since creating a new key is cheap.
 In order to keep the size of the blacklist manageable, we could consider various kinds of compression mechanisms and simplifications, such as blacklisting a whole IP address (all ports) if the same address shows up multiple times.

 ## Reference-level explanation